MattX/eurydice/spec.md

 The `d` operator is the main way to create a pool.

-1. The RHS argument is converted to a pool.
-If it is an int, it is converted to a pool with a single outcome.
-If it is a list, it is converted to a pool whose outcomes are the distinct values in the list, and whose probability for each outcome is proportional to the number of occurrences of each value in the list.
+1. The RHS operand is converted to a pool.
+    1. If it is an `int` `i`, it is converted to a pool with values 1 to `abs(i)` inclusive (if `i` is 0, the pool contains the single outcome 0).
+If `i` is negative, the pool outcomes then are mapped to their opposite.
+    2. If it is a `list`, it is converted to a pool whose outcomes are the distinct values in the list, and whose probability for each outcome is proportional to the number of occurrences of each value in the list.
+    3. Pools provided as an RHS operand are not transformed.
-2. The LHS argument is summed if it is a list, resulting in either an int or a pool.
+2. The LHS operand is summed if it is a `list`, resulting in either an `int` or a `pool`.
-    a.
-If it is an int `i`, the count of the RHS pool is multiplied by `abs(i)`.
+    1. If it is an `int` `i`, the count of the RHS pool is multiplied by `abs(i)`.
 If `i` is negative, then each outcome in the resulting pool is multiplied by `-1`.
-    b.
-If it is a pool, then the RHS is [flat mapped](#Flat-mapping) with the operation described in (a).
+    2. If it is a `pool`, then the RHS is [flat mapped](#Flat-mapping) with the operation described in (a).

 #### `@` operator